Maintenance Technician

 A maintenance technician performs general maintenance on assets and is responsible for the upkeep of a facility.

-Maintenance technicians have different skill levels that are specified with roman numerals, usually I through IV.
+Maintenance technicians have different skill levels that are specified with Roman numerals, usually I through IV.
 A lower numeral indicates less experience; a higher numeral indicates more experience.
 Each skill level has the same amount of responsibilities but, depending on the skill level, responsibilities require more or less technical aptitude and leadership.

 Responsibilities